KCL-Health-NLP/las_uncons/README.md

 # Introduction

-This repository accompanies our IMJI submission titled "Enhancing predictions of patient conveyance using emergency call handler free text notes for unconscious and fainting incidents reported to the London Ambulance Service".
+This repository accompanies our International Journal of Medical Informatics submission titled "Enhancing predictions of patient conveyance using emergency call handler free text notes for unconscious and fainting incidents reported to the London Ambulance Service".

-The file las_uncon_pub.ipynb contains the code used for the analysis.
+The file `las_uncon_pub.ipynb` contains the code used for the analysis.

 # Package versions